Nexis-Network/homepage/content/docs/manage/projects.md

 ### List projects with the API

-The following Exzo Network API method lists projects for your Exzo Network account.
-To view the API documentation for this method, refer to the [Exzo Network API reference](https://api-docs.neon.tech/reference/listprojects).
+The following Nexis Network API method lists projects for your Nexis Network account.
+To view the API documentation for this method, refer to the [Nexis Network API reference](https://api-docs.neon.tech/reference/listprojects).

 ```text
 GET /projects